 Little Ethiopia Food Tour

-- Enjoy 4 tastings which may include: a traditional Ethiopian breakfast, the Ethiopian national dish, Italian influenced desserts, and more
+- Enjoy up to 4 tastings which may include a traditional Ethiopian breakfast, the Ethiopian national dish, Italian influenced desserts and more

-Experience the sophisticated flavors, textures, and colors in Ethiopian cuisine, while learning about the history of the Ethiopian people.
-The tour will highlight Ethiopian cuisine by stopping at a variety of restaurants - some carryout, some sit-down, but all important to the Ethiopian community at large!
+Taste the sophisticated flavors, textures and colors in Ethiopian cuisine while learning about the history of the Ethiopian people.
+The tour will highlight specialties at a variety of restaurants - some carryout, some sit-down, but all important to the Ethiopian community at large!

 Tastings on this tour may include (and are subject to change):

 - Vegetarian and meat dishes

 - Several homemade Ethiopian breads

 - Italian influenced desserts

 - Coffee ceremony